Boyardville

-Boyardville ([bwajaʁˈvil]) is a district in the city of Saint-Georges-d'Oléron on the eastern part of Oléron Island (Île d'Oléron) in Charente-Maritime, Nouvelle-Aquitaine, France.
+Boyardville ([bwajaʁˈvil]) is a district in the town of Saint-Georges-d'Oléron on the eastern part of Oléron Island (Île d'Oléron), Charente-Maritime, Nouvelle-Aquitaine, France.
 The community has a small beach resort, fishing port, and marina, and its shore is a popular spot for surfing.

 The name of the district derives from Fort Boyard, a famous Napoleonic ocean fortress located a few kilometres offshore.
 Materials were stored in Boyardville for construction of the fort, and hundreds of labourers who built it resided in barracks located there.